Chris Johns: Plague, pestilence and war are much more common than we think

 The banks will have a role to play here (by being relatively generous with credit extension terms).
 Some banks may need to be nudged by government action.
 In some cases the banks may need to be bypassed altogether.

 Interest rates have been cut in the US and elsewhere.
 The UK and the EU will follow but the scope for dramatic falls in rates is very limited.
-That’s why central bankers and officials from the likes of the IMF are yelling at governments to take up the slack.
+That’s why central bankers and officials from the likes of the International Monetary Fund are yelling at governments to take up the slack.

 There is a bigger question: will all of this finally convince us of our fragility?
 Awareness of history teaches us that the last half century was the aberration: plague, pestilence and war are more constant than we seem to think.